Pepengas/calmarentcar/README.md

 - `RESEND_API_KEY` – your Resend API key
 - `ADMIN_NOTIFICATION_EMAIL` – optional address that receives a copy of every booking confirmation
+- `FROM_EMAIL` – sender address for booking emails.
+Use an address from a verified domain in Resend or `onboarding@resend.dev` for testing.
+When the onboarding domain is used, attempts to email other recipients will fail with a 403 error and the server will automatically retry with only the admin address.
+To deliver emails to customers, configure `FROM_EMAIL` with an address on a domain you've verified in Resend.